Thursday, October 23

 THINGS YOU SHOULD KNOW

-- Brian Gionta leads all Sabres with 28 points (18+10) in 39 career games against the Panthers.
+- Chris Stewart leads all Sabres with 10 points (3+7) in 19 career games against the Sharks.

 EXPANDED ROLE FOR MYERS

-Tyler Myers has led all Sabres skaters in ice time in each of the team’s four games and ranked eighth in the league through Wednesday’s games with an average of 26:24 per game.
-His 29:25 on Tuesday at CAR was his highest total since his career-high 31:05 on Jan.
+Through eight games, Tyler Myers ranks 14th in the league with an average time on ice of 24:44 per game.
+His 29:25 last Tuesday at CAR was his highest total since his career-high 31:05 on Jan.
 14, 2012 at NYI.
 Myers last led the Sabres in ice time in a season in his rookie season of 2009-10, when he averaged 23:44 per game.

 A NEW LOOK